John Dewey biography and education theory

 John Dewey (October 20, 1859 – June 1, 1952) was an American philosopher, psychologist, professor and educational reformer.
 The ideas of John Dewey have been very influential in the field of education.
 He is known as one of the most prominent American scholars in the early twentieth century.
 He also co-founded philosophical pragmatism.

 Who is John Dewey?
+His biography

 Youth and early career

 John Dewey was born in Burlington, Vermont.
 Father Archibald Sprague Dewey owned a grocery store.
 Mother Lucina Artemisia Rich Dewey was a strict Calvinist and twenty years younger than her husband.

 John was the third of the couple’s four sons.
 The eldest, John Archibald Dewey, died in infancy.

 Also living with the family, was cousin John Parker Rich, who was like a brother to young John.
 John attended Burlington’s public elementary school, where children studied from both wealthy and poor backgrounds.
 This ensured that he was exposed to people from different backgrounds at a young age.